Planning for a Power BI Enterprise Deployment

 So, that’s how I usually approach that with, with people.

 Yeah, there’s a lot there, and, again, that’s something that we help people with all the time.

 There’s another question that’s another kind of a big one too around.

 The question, is not 100% clear, so, I’m going to try to paraphrase it or clean it up a little bit.

 So, it says, How to define complexity when you’re moving from Cognos to Power BI, knowing that some function that there will be functionality differences?
 It says, here that something that only exists in power doesn’t exist in power BI and only exists in Cognos.

-I would just, if you feel permit me, say, I would say there are potentially functionality differences.
+I would say there are potentially functionality differences.